rejwanahmed007/Academic_Projects/Academic/OBJECT ORIENTED PROGRAMMING I (JAVA)/README.md

 11. Admin can enroll new movies.
 12. Admin can view/update movie price info.
 13. Admin can track the financial information like profit from selling tickets etc.

+Customer Manager will have:

+1. CM can sign in & sign out from the system with a unique id like email of his/her.
+2. CM can update his/her password.
+3. CM can view his/ her profile.
+4. And he/she can edit his/her own profile. (terms & conditions will be applied).
+5. CM can view movies’ info (enter movie list)
+6. CM can view the information regarding movie schedules (running movie list).
+7. CM can sell Ticket(s) to customers.
+8. CM can check/track his sell information.
+9. CM can check/track his monthly salary/stipend/commission information.
+10. CM can check notifications/messages.